 While in Italy, we spent three days in Sorrento and devoted one of these days to visiting the island of Capri.
 Tim and I couldn’t help but wonder is the Blue Grotto worth seeing?

 The Blue Grotto is the island of Capri’s biggest tourist attraction.
 It is not a cheap excursion and just paying for transportation from Sorrento to Capri was pushing the limits of our budget.
 Plus, we were visiting Capri in July, peak tourist season, so we knew to expect crowds of people waiting their turn to enter the grotto.

 Getting to Capri from Sorrento

 To get from Sorrento to the island of Capri we took a 20 minute ride on a hydrofoil, costing our family of four $150 round trip (in July 2014).
 We booked these tickets in the marina the same morning of our trip out to Capri.
-See the end of this post for updated prices for 2018.
+See the end of this post for updated prices.

 While on board the hydrofoil Tim and I were still trying to decide if we make the trip to the Blue Grotto.
 Tyler and Kara were very excited about seeing it, so they convinced us to do it.